FichteFoll/advent-of-code/2024/README.md

 ## Summary

-This years puzzles had quite an interesting difficulty curve, starting of with harder tasks on weekdays and easier ones on the weekend where it used to be the other way around in the past years
+This year's puzzles had quite an interesting difficulty curve, starting of with harder tasks on weekdays and easier ones on the weekend where it used to be the other way around in the past years